 Be aware of the shortcomings of your motorbike and act or plan accordingly.
 Either deal with the issues before you leave on a big trip or know how to fix the problems on the road if and when required.

-It’s a fact (a harsh one for some perhaps) that you can tell how experienced a bike tourer is by the amount of luggage he (or she) is hauling.
+It’s a fact (a harsh one for some perhaps) that you can tell how experienced a bike tourer is by the amount of luggage he (or she) packs.
 More gear means more weight and weight is your enemy especially when road conditions get rough and momentum (speed) is low.

-You really don’t need a lot of gear with you, not more than say a long distance push biker or a backpacker would carry.
-Some clothes, a camera, a first aid kit, some medication, toiletries, a minimum of tools and consumables for the bike, an iPad (maybe), some maps (optional), a sleeping bag and Thermarest, passport and bike documents.
+You really don’t need a lot of gear with you when travelling on a bike.
+Not more than perhaps a long distance push biker or a backpacker would carry.
+Some clothes, a camera, a first aid kit with medication, toiletries, a minimum of tools and consumables for the bike, an iPad (maybe), some maps (optional), a light weight sleeping bag and Thermarest, passport and bike documents.
 Anything else can be bought on the road if needed.

 Some might argue that travelling with a light, small capacity bike is also important.
 I tend to agree but there are travel forums full of reviews and suggestions as to which bike does what best.
 Ultimately, there seems to be no clear consensus on any specific brand or model.